-Next, you need accountability.
-You need a place to weigh in, and to support you during the successes and the tough times you face.
-You may also need medical monitoring, so that you get off of your blood pressure and diabetes medications at just the right time.
-When you are hungry, you may need an appetite suppressant prescribed by a weight loss doctor.
+You need a place to weigh in, and someone to support you during the successes and the tough times you face.
+You may also need medical monitoring, to get off your blood pressure and diabetes medications at the right time.
+When you’re hungry, you may need an appetite suppressant prescribed by a weight loss doctor.

-Third, you will need a good exercise plan.
 Exercise is one of the most important keys to keeping the weight off once you have lost it.
-It is also going to speed the weight loss, and make you feel better as you are losing weight.
-Exercise can take the form of cardiovascular (aerobic) or strengthening (anaerobic), but preferably both.
+It is also going to speed the weight loss and make you feel better as you are losing weight.
+Exercise can take the form of cardiovascular (aerobic) or strengthen (anaerobic), but preferably both.

-Finally, you need to develop a plan to change your life so that you are surrounded by people and and environment that supports success.
-Your family and friends can be either key supporters or distractors to your success.
+Finally, you need to develop a plan to change your life so that you are surrounded by people and an environment that supports success.
+Your family and friends can be either key supporters or distractors.
 You’ll have difficulty if your friends are constantly offering you cake when you are trying to lose weight.
 Success depends on a plan for eating out, dealing with the holidays, travel, and the many stresses that life places on us.

 Fad diets fail because they rely on will-power.
-I’ve never met someone who lost weight because that relied on will-power.
-These diets lack the accountability and support, attention to lifestyle change required for great success.
+I’ve never met someone who lost weight because they relied on will-power.
+These diets lack the accountability, support, and attention to lifestyle change required for weight loss success.